luoyily/ReMajiro/README.md

 - Runs games built on the Majiro Engine directly from their original game archives
 - One codebase, two backends: native desktop (winit + wgpu) and WebAssembly (wasm32) for in-browser play
-- High-resolution resource patches — drop-in upscaled asset packs (2x, 4x, 4K, etc.) layered on top of the original game data
+- High-resolution resource patches — drop-in upscaled asset packs at any integer scale (2x, 3x, ...) layered on top of the original game data
 - Script IR patching — rewrite game scripts at the IR level, enabling UTF-8 text replacement for translations and localization
 - Save compatibility with the original engine — saves are theoretically interchangeable in both directions (loading original-engine saves into this implementation is tested)
 - Per-game build profiles; ships with two build targets